averykhoo/dotfiles/README.md

 *   maybe symlink the xstartup instead of copying it?
 *   make separate install scripts for ubuntu desktop, ubuntu server, rhel server
 *   `if [[ $(java -version 2>&1) == *"OpenJDK"* ]]; then echo 'open'; else echo 'not open'; fi`
-*   mlocate works in ubuntu?
-*   cockpit works in ubuntu?
-*   kermit
-*   screen
-*   ntfsprogs works in ubuntu?
 *   tesseract scripts and language files
 *   firefox / chrome extensions